jonarrien/telescope-cmdline.nvim/README.md

 ![Alt Text](.docs/demo.gif)

 **Intended behaviour:**
-- Show command history when no input is provided (to go up&down in history using telescope keybindings)
+- Show command history by default (to go up&down in history)
+- Use input text to:
-- Typing doesn't filter command history, it starts a new command and autocompletes.
+    - autocomplete a new command
+    - fuzzy search command history
 - Use `<CR>` to trigger the selected command.
+- Use `<Tab>` to complete current completion
 - Use `<C-e>` to pass selection to input field and edit it.

 > NOTE: This is an alpha version done in relative short time.
 May need